Install LAMP Server (Apache, MariaDB, PHP) On CentOS, RHEL, Scientific Linux 6.5/6.4/6.3

 LAMP is a combination of operating system and open-source software stack.
-The acronym LAMP is derived from first letters of Linux, Apache HTTP Server, MySQL database, and PHP, Perl or Python.
-We already have shown you how to install LAMP on many platforms.
+The acronym LAMP is derived from first letters of Linux, Apache HTTP Server, MariaDB database, and PHP/Perl/Python.

 My testbox hostname and IP address are server.unixmen.com and 192.168.1.200/24, respectively.